-National Safe Sun Week, from May 24 to 30, is observed annually during the week before Memorial Day.
-As Americans prepare to enjoy Memorial Day weekend and embrace the start of summer, health professionals seek to raise awareness of the best practices to follow when it comes to sun exposure, ensuring that everyone remains safe as they enjoy the spoils of the warm weather.
-The sun’s damage and skin cancer affects people of all skin tones.
-The holiday was created by MedStar Health, a not-for-profit healthcare system with numerous hospitals and healthcare services in and around Washington, D.C., and Baltimore.
+National Safe Sun Week, founded by MedStar Health in 2021, is observed annually during the week before Memorial Day.
+The third annual National Safe Sun Week begins on May 22 this year.
+As Americans prepare to observe Memorial Day weekend and embrace the start of summer, health professionals seek to raise awareness of the best practices to follow when it comes to sun exposure, ensuring that everyone remains safe as they enjoy the spoils of the warm weather, due to the sun’s damage and skin cancer affecting people of all skin tones.

 History of National Safe Sun Week

-With MedStar Health’s Georgetown Lombardi Comprehensive Cancer Center being the only designated National Cancer Institute (NCI) center in the Washington, D.C., area, over the years, they have seen firsthand the impact that the sun can have on the local community.
+Spending all day on the beach may sound like a dream, but many of us have seen firsthand the impact that the sun can have on the local community.
 Skin cancer is a very real danger.
 According to the Centers for Disease Control and Prevention (CDC), it’s the most prevalent form of cancer in the United States.
 New cases of potentially deadly melanoma, a common type of skin cancer, doubled between 1982 and 2011.
 The CDC suggests that, by using community prevention programs, an estimated 21,000 new cases of melanoma could be avoided each year.

 Supporting your local community is at the heart of National Safe Sun Week.
 After all, it’s with the people in our community that we’ll be soaking up the sun and basking in the lazy days at the beach.
 We should work together to raise awareness and encourage people to remain safe and protected against the sun while they’re enjoying it.